-A simple conceptual model of Bluetooth Classic device is a Server that is running one or more Services that are attached to Ports, the same model that we use in IP Networking.
+A simple conceptual model of a Bluetooth Classic device is a Server that is running one or more Services that are attached to Ports.
+This is the same model that we use in IP Networking.

-One question that arises from this idea is how do I figure out “What Services are available and what Port are they listening on?”.
+One question that arises from this idea is: "How do I figure out what Services are available and what Port they are listening on?”.
 The answer to both questions is the Service Discovery Protocol.

-The SDP has a database embedded in it that contains a list of Service and what Port they are running on.
-And the SDP Protocol allows the Bluetooth Master to query the SDP database.
+The SDP has a database embedded in it that contains a list of Services and what Port each one is running on.
+The SDP Protocol allows the Bluetooth Master to query the SDP database.

+More details on this in section 9.3

 Exchange Data with the Serial Port Profile

-Once the Service Discovery is complete, the Bluetooth Master knows the Port number that it can connect to use the Serial Port Profile (SPP).
+Once Service Discovery is complete, the Bluetooth Master knows the Port number that it should use to connect to the Serial Port Profile (SPP).
 The SPP is just one of these Servers (from the last section) that acts like a serial port.
 You put bytes in one side and they come out the other.

 The Bluetooth Master then opens a connection to the SPP Server running on the Bluetooth Slave.
-At which point you can commence the final step in your first basic project, actually exchanging data.
+At this point you can commence the final step in your first basic project: actually exchanging data.

+Again, we'll talk about this in much more detail in section 9.4

 Secure Simple Pairing

-Secure Simple Pairing is the same Pairing technique that we used in the BLE.
-You use a PIN code which is
+Secure Simple Pairing is the same Pairing technique that we used in the BLE (except that the PIN is typically 4 digits instead of 6).
+You use a PIN code which is either: